-Apologies to those in VIC, ACT and NT - we acknowledge the unfairness of different legislation and are advocating for these states to include such a certificate.
-We will update this page when it is changed and you will still be able to get a certificate no matter how long ago you lost your baby or babies.
+Apologies to those in the ACT - we acknowledge the unfairness of different legislation and are advocating for these states to include such a certificate.
+We will update this page when it is changed and you will also be able to get a certificate no matter how long ago you lost your baby or babies.

 The experience of early pregnancy loss can leave you feeling grief stricken and empty.
 Remembering your baby in a symbolic way can be incredibly healing and is a way of keeping the memory of your baby alive.